 - How do I measure success as a designer?

 There is so much more.
 I encourage you to come up with a list.
-As we mentioned before, this will help in getting you the most value for money during our talks.
+As I mentioned before, this will help in getting you the most value for money during our talks.
 To help you prepare, I wrote a list of questions to ask your UX mentor.